janegwaww/office-site-gatsby-template/src/pages/productcenter/index.md

                   tc:
                       - "Supports low repetitiveness, ambiguous rules, scattered task types / smarter, more robust"
                       - "Only supports daily information (text) processing business with high repetition, clear rules, and huge batches"
-                      - "Supports autonomous learning / can be autonomously iterated in accordance with the customer's own situation / a formable information intelligence system"
+                      - "Supports autonomous learning / can be autonomously iterated by the customer's situation / a formable information intelligence system"
                       - "One-time service, unable to adapt to changes in business scenarios and adaptive upgrade / repetitive development cycle, long cost"
                       - "Complementary with our variable engine products / mining the business logic behind 'literal' to generate user-specific information business knowledge maps"
                       - "Thin functions, mainly focusing on the 'literal' intelligence of the information, and less depth into the business logic behind the information"